hulufei/react-sortable-mixin/README.md

 ## Usage

 - Define a List Component use `ListMixin` contains Item Components use `ItemMixin`.
-- List Component required state `items` to set items' data.
+- List Component required state `items` to set items' data or implement method "onGetItems" which will return array to be used for sorting
+- List Component must implemtn "onResort" method which should update state of list compoenent as per requirement.
+NOTE: State is now not updated implicitly, so if onResort does not update state, list will go back to original state on darg end.
 - Item Component required props:
   [`key`](http://facebook.github.io/react/docs/reconciliation.html) / `index` / [`movableProps`](http://facebook.github.io/react/docs/transferring-props.html).
+- Item component should have handler element which has following properties: onMouseDown={this.moveSetup} onTouchStart={this.moveSetup}

 That's it!